-- A. Shoreline uses and activities should be located, designed, constructed and maintained to avoid significant ecological impacts by altering water quality, quantity, or hydrology. - B. Setbacks, buffers, storm water storage basins and low-impact development techniques and materials should be utilized and encouraged to avoid negative impacts on water quality. - C. Measures for controlling erosion, stream flow rates, or flood waters through the use of stream control works should be located, designed, constructed and maintained so as to avoid degradation of existing water quality. - D. The City will seek to improve water quality, quantity, and flow characteristics in order to protect and restore ecological functions and ecosystem-wide processes of shorelines within Shoreline Management Act jurisdiction.
+- A. Shoreline uses and activities should be located, designed, constructed and maintained to avoid significant ecological impacts by altering water quality, quantity, or hydrology. - B. Setbacks, buffers, storm water storage basins and low-impact development techniques and materials should be designed to avoid negative impacts on water quality. - C. Measures for controlling erosion, stream flow rates, or flood waters through the use of stream control works should be located, designed, constructed and maintained so as to avoid degradation of existing water quality. - D. The City will seek to improve water quality, quantity, and flow characteristics in order to protect and restore ecological functions and ecosystem-wide processes of shorelines within Shoreline Management Act jurisdiction.
 This will be implemented through the regulation of development and activities, through the design of new public works, such as roads, drainage, and water treatment facilities, and through coordination with other local, state, and federal water quality regulations and programs. - E. Prohibit uses and activities that pose a risk of contamination of ground or surface waters, such as: - 1.
-Storage, disposal, or land application of waste (excluding secondary/tertiary treated effluent from municipal sewer systems), including solid waste landfills, - 2.
-Operations for confinement feeding of animals, - 3.
+Storage, disposal, or land application of waste (excluding secondary/tertiary treated effluent from municipal sewer systems), including solid waste landfills,

+- 2. Operations for confinement feeding of animals, - 3.
 Junk yards and auto wrecking yards, - 4.
 Storage of hazardous or dangerous substances within a floodplain, and - 5.
 Alterations to structures and uses served by septic systems that do not meet state septic requirements.

-- A. New development within shoreline jurisdiction shall not be allowed to be served by septic systems. - B. When existing development operating on septic systems is proposed to be expanded or intensified, they shall be required to connect to municipal sewer. - C. New development shall provide stormwater management facilities designed, constructed, and maintained in accordance with the City's current stormwater management standards.
+- A. New development within shoreline jurisdiction shall not be allowed to be served by septic systems. - B. When existing development operating on septic systems is proposed for expansion or intensification, such development shall be required to connect to municipal sewer. - C. New development shall provide stormwater management facilities designed, constructed, and maintained in accordance with the City's current stormwater management standards.
 Alternative measures may be considered where it can be demonstrated that off-site facilities would provide better treatment, or where common retention, detention and/or water quality facilities meeting such standards have been approved as part of a comprehensive stormwater management plan. - D. Best management practices for control of erosion and sedimentation shall be implemented for all development in shorelines through an approved temporary erosion and sediment control plan, or administrative conditions. - E. Wood treated with creosote, copper chromium arsenic or pentachlorophenol is prohibited in or above shoreline water bodies. - F. All materials that may come in contact with water shall be constructed of materials, such as untreated wood, concrete, approved plastic composites or steel, that will not adversely affect water quality or aquatic plants or animals.
-Materials used for decking or other structural components shall be approved by applicable state agencies for contact with water to avoid discharge of pollutants from wave splash, rain, or runoff. - G. Hazardous or dangerous substances or waste shall not be stored in flood hazard areas.
+Materials used for decking or other structural components shall be approved by applicable state agencies for contact with water to avoid discharge of pollutants from wave splash, rain, or runoff.